Skip to main content

 And with that, boot camp was (officially) over for the week.
 However, surprise, surprise, this is not the end of the journal diary yet!

-Originally, I was not planning on documenting the financial planning workshop that took place in the afternoon, however the amount of linkage between the workshop and the materials covered in the bootcamp sessions meant that in effect, Sunil's workshop session has now become a bootcamp extension - and so for the sake of completeness, I absolutely had to cover it!
+Originally, I was not planning on documenting the financial planning workshop that took place in the afternoon, however the amount of linkage between the workshop and the materials covered in the bootcamp sessions meant that in effect, the workshop session has now become a bootcamp extension - and so for the sake of completeness, I absolutely had to cover it!

 Before the workshop, everyone was given a scenario to create a monthly profit and loss statement for a fantasy restaurant in Ipswich opening in July 2023.
 The restaurant is projected to receive 900 customers in the first month, with a further 10 customers in later months, and hires multiple staff members, particularly over the weekends.